mgiessing/bcn-lab-2084/README.md

 ![image](images/0-login.png)

-Once you're logged in you'll find youryelf in the Developer perspective and see a prepared project corresponding to your username that has a Snapshot / PVC where the Large Language model artifact is already downloaded for your convenience.
+Once you're logged in you'll find yourself in the **Developer** perspective and see a prepared project corresponding to your username that has a Snapshot / PVC where the Large Language model artifact is already downloaded for your convenience.

 ![image](images/0-project.png)